This post is based on an interview we conducted with Johnson in October 2018.

 Very vague worries – but I think I am addressing them somewhat with superannuation, savings etc.

 How are you learning about building wealth?
-Is it from family, books, forced to learn as wealth grew, etc.?

 I read the Spaceship newsletter.
 It’s amazing and the writer is fantastic.